pariyatti/kosa-rails/README.md

 ```
 git clone git@github.com:pariyatti/kosa.git
 cd kosa
-bundle install          # on Windows, you will see a warning about circular dependencies - ignore
+bundle install          # Windows: you will see a warning about circular dependencies - ignore
-rails webpacker:install # on Windows, choose "no" for all the files it wants to replace
+rails webpacker:install # Windows: choose "no" for all the files it wants to replace

-# Neo4j uses a separate instance for each database:
+# Install a Neo4j development db.
+You need a separate instance for each database.
-rake neo4j:install[community-3.5.17,development]    # use Neo4j Desktop on Windows, for now
+# Windows: Ignore this.
+Use Neo4j Desktop on Windows for now.
+rake neo4j:install[community-3.5.17,development]
 rake neo4j:config[development,7005]
 rake neo4j:start[development]

+# Configure Neo4j development db
 rake neo4j:migrate
 rake neo4j:db:setup
 rake neo4j:db:sample # if you want example data for development